About the Walk against Hunger challenge

 Unfortunately, you can't sign up and create a fundraising page if you are under 18, but find a grown up to sign up with, or ask your school to take part and you can definitely join in!

-If you don't want to use a step tracker, you can also clock 10,000 steps with:
+If you don't want to use a distance tracker, you can also clock up 5k with:

-Do I need to do 10,000 steps on top of my usual activity?
+Do I need to do 5k a day on top of my usual activity?

-It's also absolutely fine to do over 10,000 steps one day, and fewer than 10,000 another, to reach a daily average of 10,000 steps if that is more convenient for you!
+It's also absolutely fine to do over 5k one day, and less than 5k another, to reach a daily average of 5k if that is more convenient for you!

-Do I have to take the 10,000 steps all in one go?
+Do I have to do 5k all in one go?

 If you want to do that, you can.
 However, you could space it out over a day.
 Or you could share the load with friends, family, your school or your parish.
 This event is for you to get creative with!

-Can I track the steps I do in training?
+Can I track the distance I do in training?

-You can add the steps you do before Lent on your page to keep a record of them, but only steps you add from Ash Wednesday onwards (Wednesday 17 February), will be appear in the totaliser on your page.
+You can add the distance you do before Lent on your page to keep a record of it, but only distance you cover from Ash Wednesday onwards (Wednesday 2 March), will appear in the totaliser on your page.

 I want to take part, but walking isn’t an option for me

-Let us know how you're going the distance @CAFOD, using #walkforwater
+Remember to let us know how you're going the distance @CAFOD, using #walkagainsthunger